Tech Boot Camp for Faculty

 This session will provide faculty with an introduction to using the Virtual Private Network (VPN) to access Xavier’s network securely and easily when you are off-campus, including your files on the X drive.
-This session will also include a high-level overview on using the newest version of Outlook Web Access (OWA) to access your Xavier email.
-More information about VPN More information about OWA and even more information about OWA
+This session will also include a high-level overview on using the newest version of Outlook Web Access (OWA) to access your Xavier email and our new "Virtual Lab" for accessing Lab software anytime and anywhere.

 iPads and Applications

 Ready to step up and try something new?
 Tablets and computers offer a myriad of interesting and useful applications geared to creatively engage students and teach subject matter in different ways.
 This session will look at a few applications and inspire ideas to leverage technology for your courses, whether face-to-face, online, or a bit of both.
 Bring your own iPad if you’d like.
-More information about tablets and apps

-Library Resources and the New Search@XU
+Library Resources and the Search@XU

 Turnitin and Peermark